A detailed comparison of VAST and VPAID, plus more information on how they work to help you choose the right one for your video ads.

 - An average Internet user spends 88% more time on a website that has videos.

-- 73% consumers say they made a purchase after watching its video.
+- 73% of consumers say they made a purchase after watching its video.

-- 73% marketers say they find videos positively impact their ROI.
+- 73% of marketers say they find videos positively impact their ROI.

 - Users are now watching 71% more videos than they were watching last year.

-While the prima facie seems that videos are on the roll, the technical aspect of video advertising is going through a overhaul.
-These day-to-day advancements are leading to betterment and need for troubleshooting at the same time.
+While the prima facie seems that videos are on a roll, the technical aspect of video advertising is going through an overhaul.
+These day-to-day advancements are leading to the betterment and the need for troubleshooting at the same time.

-However with developments like VAST, VPAID accompanied by VMAP and MRAID, publishers are given more control, scope, and bandwidth to monetize using video as a medium.
-By now, I hope the difference between VAST and VPAID is not that complex as it may have seemed first.
+However, with developments like VAST, VPAID accompanied by VMAP and MRAID, publishers are given more control, scope, and bandwidth to monetize using video as a medium.
+By now, I hope the difference between VAST and VPAID is not as complex as it may have seemed at first.

 Lastly, what’s surprising to me is to what extent will these technologies go, and what upgrade will we see next?

 VPAID metrics are considered more reliable than VAST as it inherits the IAB communication standard for third-party video players.
 In the VAST tag, the video player must support VPAID standards for ads to be displayed.

 For mobile, VPAID is not considered an apt option because of its longer page-load time on mobile.